 Null Hypotheses

-Hypothesis 1
+Null Hypothesis 1

-There is no statistical significant difference of identifying cultural metriopathy between White, European Americans and Black, African American Descendants of US Chattel Slavery.
+There is no statistically significant difference of identifying cultural metriopathy between White, European Americans and Black, African American Descendants of US Chattel Slavery.

-Hypothesis 2
+Null Hypothesis 2

-There is no statistical significant difference of identifying cultural empathy between…
+There is no statistically significant difference of identifying cultural empathy between…

-Hypothesis 3
+Null Hypothesis 3

-There is no statistical significant difference of identifying concern about discrimination between...
+There is no statistically significant difference of identifying concern about discrimination between...

-Hypothesis 4
+Null Hypothesis 4

-There is no statistical significant difference of identifying discrimination between…
+There is no statistically significant difference of identifying discrimination between…

-Hypothesis 5
+Null Hypothesis 5

-There is no statistical significant difference of identifying…
+There is no statistically significant difference of identifying…

 Operational Definitions

-Cultural metriopathy is measuring empathy emphasized through self-restraint (no-rush to judgement), sacrifice, and re-negotiating a new normal.
+Cultural metriopathy measures empathy emphasized through self-restraint (no-rush to judgment), sacrifice, and re-negotiating a new normal.
 The ingredients to racial reconciliation consist of: 1) Equity, 2) Justice, and 3) Repair.

 Assumptions About Methodology

 The assumptions about methodology evolve around the history between Black, African American Descendants of US Chattel Slavery and White, European Americans are different based on the treatment of enslaved Africans and British Colonial elite and other Europeans that migrated to the American colonies now called the United States of America.
-The assumption of this methodology is an attempt to disrupt this concept of “the standardization of whiteness”, which is to suggest that cultural metriopathy defined is to move away from colonized definitions and concepts often through white, European American lens of data measuring understandings. (*) The region of this country this study will be surveyed has often been considered in the more affluent areas and financially secure area of the country.
+The assumption of this methodology is an attempt to disrupt this concept of “the standardization of whiteness”, which is to suggest that cultural metriopathy defined is to move away from colonized definitions and concepts often through white, European American lens of data measuring understandings. (*) The region of this country this study will be surveyed has often been considered in the more affluent and financially secure areas of the country.

 Limitations of the Study

-The limitations of the study will not include all Americans nor all Black and White Americans.
-The are difference of understandings of as well as evolved understandings of race in American society both and among these two distinct groups.
+The study's limitations will not include all Americans nor all Black and White Americans.
+There are different understandings of and evolved understandings of race in American society both and among these two distinct groups.
 The entire map of the United States of America will not be surveyed for this study as different regions of the country carry different attitudes as informed by the respective region.
 For example, the Midwestern area often experiences all four seasons throughout a year rather than the Southern California region rarely has to prepare for the weather changes.
 The last thing to consider about this study is this research is being surveyed in a religious setting rather than a non-religious setting, due to the history of chattel slavery and the abolishment of it in America were implemented and inspired specifically through Christianity or Christendom as the main culprit. (*)

 Ethical Compliance

 All persons participating in the survey of questions will be of the ages 18 and up informed consent.
-They will be informed of the purposes of this study and questions to be asked and answered in most honest way.
+They will be informed of the purposes of this study and questions to be asked and answered most honestly.
 The purpose of this study is not to shame one group over the other yet reinforce the goal to attain racial reconciliation in America by assessing the respective person's pathology.

 If in the event, the participant chooses to discontinue in their study, they will be able to stop and not move forward in the process.
-Also, names and personal information are not sought to be gathered only demographics that identify persons of the respective groups of interests.
-None of the participants nor data collectors were paid to be involved with this study.
+Also, names and personal information are not sought to be gathered only by demographics that identify persons of the respective interests groups.
+Finally, none of the participants nor data collectors were paid to be involved with this study.

 The Office of the Orange County of Human Relations will be the front barrier between the researcher and the sample population.
 The sample population will only be told this endeavor is a graduate study in cooperation with the Human Relations office.
 The deliberation of coordinating this study was recommended to consider the Orange County Interfaith Group to take upon this task.
 However, the researcher in good faith identified that this would interject religious bias among the sampling population.